gravitl/netmaker/docs/_build/html/_sources/server-installation.rst.txt

 API_PORT:
     **Default:** 8081

     **Description:** The HTTP API port for Netmaker.
 Used for API calls / communication from front end.
-If changed, need to change port of BACKEND_URL for netmaker-ui.

 GRPC_PORT:
     **Default:** 50051